Driver's Ed Instructor: Job Description and Requirements

-The majority of instructors work in high schools, teaching first-time drivers.
 In some states, there is a distinction between the duties of driver's education and driver's training.
 A driver's education instructor teaches students only in classroom settings, rather than giving physical driver's training on the road.
 In other states, an instructor must be able to educate students in both theoretical and practical formats.

 Some driver's education instructors find their careers in private sectors.
 In some states, such as New Hampshire, driver's education is not taught in schools, but classes must be taken before anyone under 18 may receive their driver's license.

 Law enforcement officers may take courses offered by the Federal Law Enforcement Training Center (FLETC) that will enable them to train other law enforcement officers in city, state and federal branches.
 These instructors teach both classroom courses and practical lessons in vehicles.
 Some of these instructors go on to teach advanced courses in the Vehicle Ambush Countermeasures Training Program (VACTP).
 These instructors must be able to impart advanced training and practical experience in advanced technical driving as well as various tactics on avoiding assassination attempts.

 In September 2014, PayScale.com reported that driving instructors earned annual salaries that ranged from $20,879 to $47,981.
 Higher wages were earned by instructors employed in transportation companies, such as those who instructed tractor trailer drivers, or in educational settings.

 Every state has different requirements for differing levels of driver's education instructors.
 Most states require that driver's ed instructors to pass a criminal background check.
 All states require the instructor to have a valid driver's license and an acceptable driving record.
 For each state, the secretary of state's office holds the current local guidelines and requirements.
 Those professionals interested in working in a public school environment may need to have a state-issued teaching license.